solsoftware/capsula/tutorial.md

 ### Introducing Capsules

 The base concept of Capsula library is the concept of *Capsule*.
 Capsules encapsulate pieces of application logic.
 Capsules are usually built out of other (child) capsules.
-Hence, capsules form a hierarchy which serves as a backbone of your application.
+Hence, capsules form a hierarchy which serves as a backbone (or architecture) of your application.

 Capsule class is a simple OO class with special features / properties.
 Capsules support single inheritance model and polymorphism the way OO classes do.
 At the same time they are dynamic the way JavaScript language is.
 They employ rather novel encapsulation model that relies on the above-mentioned hierarchy of capsules.